KnezIker/CNN/README.md

 ```

 Now is the time to start writing cumulative accelerator.
-Its very simlple and short that i dont even need to put it in separate file:
+Its very simlple and short that I dont even need to put it in separate file:

 ```verilog
 module cv32e40p_cumulative #(